vesterheim/vesterheim.github.io/index.md

     image: 16x9/exhibitions/special/national-exhibition-of-folk-art-in-the-norwegian-tradition.jpg
     alt:
     caption:
-    title:
+    title: 2016 List of _National Exhibition_ Winners
     subtitle:
-    teaser: Congratulations to the winners in the _National Exhibition of Folk Art in the Norwegian Tradition._
+    teaser: Congratulations to the winners in the _National Exhibition of Folk Art in the Norwegian Tradition!_
-    published: false
+    published: true
     start_date:
-    stop_date: 2015-09-15
+    stop_date:
   - url: /join-give/raffles/
     file_under:
     image:
     alt:
     caption:
-    title: Last Chance for Folk Art Raffle Tickets!
+    title: Folk Art Raffle Winner
     subtitle:
-    teaser: You could own this beautiful bowl by Norwegian rosemaler Turid Helle Fatland!
-Raffle tickets are only $2.50 each and available at the museum.
-Drawing is July 30 at 3:00 p.m.
+    teaser: Congratulations to the winner of this beautiful bowl—Ole Holman from Edgerton, Wisconsin!
+Thank you to Turid Helle Fatland for donating the piece and to everyone who purchased tickets.
     published: true
     start_date:
     stop_date: